Fowler makes amends, helps Ducks beat Kings 3-2

 Gabriel Vilardi and Adrian Kempe had a goal for the Kings, who have lost three of four.
 Cal Petersen made 19 saves.

-Fowler scored on a wrist shot at 18:59 of the third period to cap a rally after falling behind 2-0 in the second.
+Fowler faked out Andreas Athanasiou to score on a wrist shot at 18:59 of the third period to cap a rally after falling behind 2-0 in the second.

+“We compete for each other, we work for each other,” Fowler said.
+“You go down a couple goals in the situation that we’re in, it would be easy to feel sorry for ourselves, but we have a young group, guys that are trying to get experience in this league.
+And it’s up to us guys that have been around to show them what’s it’s like to continue to fight and work, and that’s what we did tonight so I’m proud of our guys.”

 The Ducks scored twice in a 3:42 span late in the second tie the score.
 Carrick beat Petersen between his legs to get Anaheim on the board at 12:53, and Steel made it 2-all at 16:35 after being set up by Rickard Rakell’s clever pass from behind the net.